dominicjbroadbent/dominicjbroadbent.github.io/_pages/cv.md

 - 10 GCSEs, 9A\*s, 1 A.

 ## Technical Skills
 - Tools: Proficient in Python and R, with extensive experience using Linux, Bash, and Git for development.
+Experience with unit testing via pytest for robust code development.
 Familiar with SLURM for high-performance computing and AWS for cloud-based GPU workloads.
 - Packages: Experienced with the Python and R scientific ecosystems, including NumPy, Pandas, Matplotlib, SciPy, Scikit-learn, PyTorch, JAX, NumPyro, Jupyter, R Markdown, Tidyverse, and ggplot2.

 *For publications, personal projects and additional research projects see the top of the site.*